 The Town of Forest City, North Carolina has prepared a presentation for your review concerning the availability for new development at the former Florence Mill.
 A game changing venue has been built 15 minutes from the Town of Forest City---the Tryon International Equestrian Center.
-This venue will become a focal point of the equestrian world no later than September 2018 when it hosts the FEI World Equestrian Games.
+This venue will become a focal point of the equestrian world in September 2018 when it hosts the FEI World Equestrian Games.
 However, there are many other reasons to develop the former Florence Mill.
 This presentation features a few of those reasons.

 Attachment One, “Get Ready or Get Trampled!” shows the expected economic impact of the equestrian center with an anticipated room night need of 180,000 per year based on this 2014 study.
 This additional 180,000 room nights is on top of the fact that our local Chamber of Commerce identified from a survey that local business and industry sent 1709 customers/employees outside of the County in 2014 because of the lack of hotel room availability.
 Please note that slide 12 mentions up to 30 weeks of shows.
 In just two years, that number has increased to at least 40 weeks and is open 364 days a year.
 This economic impact report on the Equestrian Center was prepared prior to the announcement of the World Equestrian Games.
 Expectation of room night requirements for future years beyond 2018 should greatly increase.

 Attachment Two, “Tryon International Equestrian Center,” has developed an extensive web presence.